 6. Establish Your Brand’s Voice

-In the absence of a physical store or other tangible features that customers can relate to, your brand’s voice may become the single biggest persuading factor.
+In the absence of a physical store or other tangible features that customers can relate to, your brand’s voice may become the single most significant persuading factor.
 Think of it as a personality that helps potential buyers connect to the overall business and the type of products you sell.

-The brand voice is a major determining factor of the tone and vocabulary of the posts and how your content will address the readers.
+The brand voice is a major determining factor in the posts’ tone and vocabulary and how your content will address the readers.
 This is also important to maintain uniformity in the overall writing so that customers don’t get confused or lose the sense of attachment with the brand.

-However, business owners must ensure that their brand’s voice is in accordance with the type of products they deal with, this applies to all eCommerce content.
-A high-end brand might adopt a more professional and upscale approach by using words like “one-of-a-kind” or “premium” to lay emphasis on the quality of the products.
+However, business owners must ensure that their brand’s voice is in accordance with the type of products they deal with; this applies to all eCommerce content.
+A high-end brand might adopt a more professional and upscale approach by using words like “one-of-a-kind” or “premium” to emphasise the quality of the products.

-But a company that sells board games must have a more informal and fun writing style to connect better with the younger audience for effective conversions from mere website visitors to buyers.
+But a company that sells board games must have a more informal and fun writing style to connect better with the younger audience for practical conversions from mere website visitors to buyers.

 7. Present A Solution

-A good product description should be written in a way that the product becomes a solution rather than an item of sale.
-You could even present your product to help people achieve their aims or goals, even if they are something as basic as drilling holes in a concrete slab.
+A good product description should be written to become a solution rather than a sale item.
+You could even present your product to help people achieve their aims or goals, even if they are as essential as drilling holes in a concrete slab.

-Here, you can also talk about positive customer reviews and show how your product has helped in making life easy for the buyers.
+Here, you can also talk about positive customer reviews and show how your product has helped make life easy for the buyers.
 Most people will believe in the experience of their peers more than they would in your content, so use that to your benefit.

-Another technique that will capture the attention of your audience is creating a first-hand experience, which will make the readers feel that they already own the product.
-This may well create a deeper emotional bond, making them want to try it even more.
+Another technique that will capture your audience’s attention is creating a first-hand experience, which will make the readers feel that they already own the product.
+This may create a deeper emotional bond, making them want to try it.

 8. Include Visuals

-You know how the good old saying goes- “a picture is worth a thousand words.”
+The good old saying goes- “a picture is worth a thousand words.”
 Even when writing content for an eCommerce product, there’s only so much that you can do with words.
-Hence, pairing those text descriptions with relevant images and videos can convey your message more effectively on your eCommerce website.
+Hence, pairing those text descriptions with relevant images and videos can convey your message more effectively on your eCommerce sites.

-There are a lot of people who will just scan through the sites or pages, and using colourful graphics can successfully catch their attention amidst the sea of text.
+Many people will scan through the sites or web pages, and using colourful graphics can successfully catch their attention amidst the sea of text.
 That perfect image that represents the product can make all the difference.